ImperialCollegeLondon/rse_further_git_course/README.md

-# Using Git to Code, Collaborate and Share
+# Intermediate Git and GitHub for Effective Collaboration

 This repository contains materials taught as part of the Imperial College Graduate School Course of the above title.